zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The X509 client certificate was not provided with the request
+  The X509 client certificate was not provided with the request.

   **Action:**